FZJ-IEK3-VSA/LoadProfileGenerator/joss/paper.md

 # Background

 There are two major approaches for generating residential load profiles: Stochastic or agent-based.
-The different approaches are explained in detail in for example Grandjean et al. [@grandjean_review_2012] [xxx] [xxx, xxx, swan]
+The different approaches are explained in detail in for example Grandjean et al. [@grandjean_review_2012] [@swan_modeling_2009]
 The stochastic approach in the most simple form works with probability rules for activities or device activation such as "70% chance of using the toaster for breakfast on Sundays between 8:00 and 10:00".
 To achieve realistic load profiles much more details are needed, such as occupancy modelling, dependencies between activities, combination of devices (coffee machine and toaster or washer and dryer for example) and many more.